-But when Superman discovers that his mentor, Joseph Stalin, had been imprisoning Soviet citizens for political purposes, Superman ends his reign and begins a new regime.
+But when Superman discovers that his mentor, Joseph Stalin, had been imprisoning Soviet citizens for political purposes, Superman kills him and begins a new regime.

 A regime that he felt would bring equality, peace, and unity to the Soviet Union.
 However, things don’t go as planned.